Pre-1 July 1983 amount and tax

 Members who have pre-1 July 1983 eligible service and have an untaxed super fund, such as Gold State Super or West State Super, may be able to maximise their tax-free component by making personal after-tax contributions to their untaxed super fund before accessing their benefit.

-This is a complex area and we recommend that you seek professional legal, taxation or personal financial advice.
+This is a complex area and we recommend you seek professional legal, taxation or personal financial advice.

 Gold State Super members who are currently employed in the WA public sector may be eligible to open a West State Super account, provided they have pre-1 July 1983 service.
 Please contact your Member Services Centre on 13 43 72 to find out more.